fbpx

 .

-This was a very simple example but it is sufficient to demonstrate how GPScript along with widgets could be used to build a very sophisticated OSC control application inside Gig Performer.
+This was a very simple example that uses widgets, OSC, and GPScript.
+However, it is sufficient to demonstrate how you can use Gig Performer to build a very sophisticated OSC control application.

 .